-- The Formula One World Championship driver's title will be awarded to the driver who has scored the highest number of points, taking into consideration all the results obtained during the Events which have actually taken place. - 19) The title of Formula One World Champion Constructor will be awarded to the make which has scored the highest number of points, results from both cars being taken into account. - 20) The constructor of an engine or rolling chassis is the person (including any corporate or unincorporated body) which owns the intellectual property rights to such engine or chassis.
-The make of an engine or chassis is the name attributed to it by its constructor.

-If the make of the chassis is not the same as that of the engine, the title will be awarded to the former which shall always precede the latter in the name of the car.

-21) Points for both titles will be awarded at each Event according to the following scale :
+- 18) The Formula One World Championship driver's title will be awarded to the driver who has scored the highest number of points, taking into consideration all the results obtained during the Events which have actually taken place. - 19) The title of Formula One World Champion Constructor will be awarded to the make which has scored the highest number of points, results from both cars (see Article 46) being taken into account. - 20) The constructor of an engine or rolling chassis is the person (including any corporate or unincorporated body) which owns the intellectual property rights to such engine or chassis.
+The make of an engine or chassis is the name attributed to it by its constructor. - If the make of the chassis is not the same as that of the engine, the title will be awarded to the former which shall always precede the latter in the name of the car. - 21) Points for both titles will be awarded at each Event according to the following scale:

-10 points 1st 2nd : 8 points 3rd 6 points 4th 5 points 5th 4 points 3 points 6th 7th 2 points 1 point 8th
+1st 10 points 2nd 8 points 6 points 3rd 5 points 4th 5th 4 points 6th 3 points 7th 2 points 8th 1 point

-- 22) If a race is suspended under Article 150, and cannot be resumed, no points will be awarded if the leader has completed less than two laps, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed more than 75% of the original race distance. - 23) The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.
+- If a race is suspended under Article 155, and cannot be resumed, no points will be awarded if the leader has completed less than two laps, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed more than 75% of the original race distance. - 23) The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.